rittvic/fetch-backend-oa/README.md

 #### Running

 You can now run the Flask server.
-It is set up to listen on port 8000 and all addresses (0.0.0.0) with debug enabled.
 ```
 python server.py
 ```

 You can also run tests.
-Currently, I have written one test with examples from the specification.
 ```
 python test.py
 ```